Information on this page is for customers in

 • All work will be contained within the Springdale Street temporary work zone

-• All work will be conducted within a temporary work zone along the westbound lane of Grampian Way.
+• All work will be contained within the Old Colony Terrace temporary work zone, which will extend the length of the road.

 Dewar Street Substation